ev3dev/ev3dev.github.io/docs/getting-started.md

 <div class="alert alert-danger">
     {% include icon.html type="danger" %}
     This will erase everything on your SD card!
-Backup your files If you do not want to lose them!
+Backup your files if you do not want to lose them!
 </div>

 Now it's time to write the image to the card.